-In addition to data-at-rest security (protecting information stored on the device), Android provides network security for data-in-transit to protect data sent to and from Android devices.
-Android provides secure communications over the Internet for web browsing, email, instant messaging, and other Internet apps by supporting Transport Layer Security (TLS), including TLS v1.0, TLS v1.1, TLS v1.2, and TLS v1.3.
+In addition to data-at-rest security - protecting information stored on the device - Android provides network security for data-in-transit to protect data sent to and from Android devices.
+Android provides secure communications over the Internet for: web browsing, email, instant messaging, and other Internet apps by supporting Transport Layer Security (TLS), including TLS v1.0, TLS v1.1, and TLS v1.2.